Bring to mind someone ordering oysters in a restaurant.

 The most popular restaurant I saw whilst on holiday in Thailand was Mont.
 They sell toast.
 Toast with butter.
 Condensed milk.
 Chocolate spread.
 But essentially grilled white bread.
 If I proposed we pop out to a restaurant for toast in the UK, you’d assume I had a brain injury.
 In Bangkok I’d be on trend.

-Similarly, when you are specifying options on your £90,000 Ranger Rover Sport, Carpathian Grey metallic paint seems reasonable as a £1700 option by comparison.
+Similarly, when you are specifying options on your £90,000 Ranger Rover Sport, Carpathian Grey metallic paint seems reasonable at £1700.
 This is about £170 a litre.

 Brands frame our perceptions